Disappearance of Suzy Lamplugh: Disappearance

 Police suggested that a black, left-hand-drive BMW may have been involved following an eyewitness account of a car of that description seen parked in Shorrolds Road.
 One of the witnesses remembered seeing it because many cars in the road had been double parked, causing him some difficulty driving through.
 Another witness corroborated this account and said that he had seen the dark-coloured BMW parked almost outside 37 Shorrolds Road.
 Witnesses also said that they had seen two white Ford Fiestas parked at the road that day.

 A witness emerged sometime later with another significant sighting.
 The witness had offered information after the disappearance, but his account was dismissed at that time because he had described a blond-haired woman, and the police incorrectly assumed that Lamplugh had brown hair when she vanished.
 The witness was jogging when he saw a car speeding south down Stevenage Road (the same road in which Lamplugh's car was later found abandoned) as he emerged from Bishops Park into the road at the exit by Fulham F.C.'s Craven Cottage stadium.
 The car, which he noticed was a dark-coloured left-hand-drive BMW, suddenly stopped further down the road and a woman who matched Lamplugh's appearance was seen struggling with a man inside the car and sounding the horn in an apparent attempt to attract attention.
 In his description of the incident, the witness stated:

 I came out of the park to be met by a BMW which tore across the road and came to a halt with somebody with their hand on the hooter, pressing it for a very long time.
 As I stood there I saw a blonde young lady.
 She looked as though she was laughing, or she could have been screaming.
 What worried me was how could she drive with what was going on?
 But it never occurred to me that it was a left-hand drive car.

-A sighting was also reported witnessing a woman matching Suzy's appearance on the adjacent Langthorne Street.
+A sighting was also reported witnessing a woman matching Lamplugh's appearance on the adjacent Langthorne Street.